Auto Body Repair and Refinishing Technology

 Credits 2

-This theory/lab course covers the setup and usage of equipment used to measure, anchor, and repair full frame, unibody, and structural parts on today's vehicles.
+This lecture course covers tasks and techniques used to repair and replace frame, unibody and structural parts on today’s vehicles.
+Various types of frame repair equipment will be used in this course.
 Prerequisites: All ABOD 100-level courses.
 (F)

 ABOD 203: Advanced Damage Analysis Lab I